-When you’re exclusively pumping for your baby – or even if you’re both nursing and bottle feeding pumped milk – it can be hard to know exactly how much your baby should be eating.
+When you’re exclusively pumping for your baby – or even if you’re just bottle feeding pumped milk occasionally – it can be hard to know exactly how much breast milk your baby should be eating.
 How much should your baby get per feeding?
-How much should he or she eat in a day?
+And how much should he or she eat in a day?

 What is the average milk intake per day for breastfed babies drinking from bottles?